CrowdStrike/ember-toucan-core/docs/components/file-input-field/index.md

 ## Trigger

 Required.
-Provide trigger text for the FileInputField (aka `Select Files`) via `@trigger`
+Provide trigger text for the FileInputField (aka `Select Files`) via `@trigger`.

 ## Hint

 Optional.
 Provide a string to `@hint` to render the text into the Hint section of the Field.
-This is optional.

 ## Error

 Optional.
 Provide a string to `@error` to render the text into the Error section of the Field.
-This is optional.

-## files
+## Files

 Optional.
 Provide an array of [File](https://developer.mozilla.org/en-US/docs/Web/API/File) objects to the File input via `@files`.